Geisel School of Medicine

 Methods: This is an observational, cross-sectional study.
 The study was performed in Palermo, the largest town of Sicily, Italy.
 Two groups were identified: consumers of SF (n = 687) and conventional restaurant food (RES) consumers (n = 315).
 Study subjects answered a questionnaire concerning their health conditions, nutritional preferences, frequency of consumption of SF and a score relative to SF consumption ranging from 0 to 20 was calculated.

 Buscemi, Silvio; Barile, Annamaria; Maniaci, Vincenza; and Batsis, John A., "Characterization of Street Food Consumption in Palermo: Possible Effects on Health" (2011).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1538.